MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-excel.md

 You can create a blank application (or you can modify an existing one) and then choose to add a new Excel data source.

+The Excel Online (Business) Connector allows users to work with Excel files in document libraries that are supported by Microsoft Graph (OneDrive for Business, SharePoint Sites [Preview], and Office 365 Groups).

+> [!NOTE]
+> The ability to connect to SharePoint sites is still in Preview.
+OneDrive is fully supported.

-The Excel Online (Business) Connector allows users to work with Excel files in document libraries that are supported by Microsoft Graph (OneDrive for Business, SharePoint Sites, and Office 365 Groups).
-There were several limitations of the old Excel connector including the fact that only a single user could work with the Excel file at a time and that you could not access files on a a SharePoint Site.
+There were several limitations of the old Excel connector including the fact that only a single user could work with the Excel file at a time and that you could not access files on a a SharePoint Site [Preview].

-The updated Excel Online (Business) Connector is faster, more robust, allows for multiple users, and can work with all standard document libraries (One Drive for Business, SharePoint Sites, and Office 365 Groups.)
+The updated Excel Online (Business) Connector is faster, more robust, allows for multiple users, and can work with all standard document libraries (One Drive for Business, SharePoint Sites [Preview], and Office 365 Groups.)

 To add Excel as a data source, find the **Excel Online (Business)** connector in the list of connectors.

 ![Excel](./media/connection-excel/ExcelConnectorAmongOthers.png)